-The Philippines is a multi-party, constitutional republic with a bicameral legislature.
+The Philippines is a multiparty, constitutional republic with a bicameral legislature.
 President Rodrigo Roa Duterte, elected in May 2016, began his constitutionally limited six-year term in June 2016.
-The 2016 presidential election was generally seen as free and fair.
+Midterm elections in 2019 for 12 (of 24 total) senators, all congressional representatives, and local government leaders were seen as generally free and fair, despite some reports of violence and vote buying.
+The ruling party and allies won all 12 Senate seats and maintained an approximately two-thirds majority in the 306-seat House of Representatives.

-The government investigated a limited number of reported human rights abuses, including abuses by its own forces, paramilitaries, and insurgent and terrorist groups.
-Concerns about police impunity increased significantly following the sharp increase in killings by police in 2016.
-Significant concerns persisted about impunity of civilian national and local government officials and powerful business and commercial figures.
+The government investigated a limited number of reported human rights abuses, including abuses by its own forces, paramilitary forces, and insurgent and terrorist groups.
+Concerns about police impunity continued following the increase in killings by police in 2016.
+Significant concerns also persisted about impunity for other security forces, civilian national and local government officials, and powerful business and commercial figures.
 Slow judicial processes remained an obstacle to bringing government officials allegedly involved in human rights abuses to justice.
+Officials frequently engaged in corrupt practices with impunity.
+Muslim separatists, communist insurgents, and terrorist groups continued to attack government security forces and civilians, causing displacement of civilians and resulting in the deaths of security force members and civilians.
+Terrorist organizations engaged in kidnappings for ransom, bombings of civilian targets, beheadings, and the use of child soldiers in combat or auxiliary roles.
+These actions were at times investigated and prosecuted, although there were credible allegations that charges were often leveled for political reasons.

 For Further Reference